jshan9078/Clipkun/README.md

 - Javascript

 ## Usage
-- Website is currently not hosted due to cost of maintaining, but images are provided before.
+- Website is currently not hosted due to cost of maintaining, but images are provided below.

 *Landing Page*
 ![Landing Page](https://cdn.discordapp.com/attachments/928022919337103393/1150156204472021154/image.png)